braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 ### 2.7.2 Theorem: Thermodynamic Enforcement {#2.7.2}

-:::info[The Necessity of Preemptive Local Enforcement of Acyclicity due to the Thermodynamic Cost of Global Correction] A transition to a state with a symmetric effective influence loop is thermodynamically forbidden.
+:::info[**Necessity of Preemptive Local Enforcement of Acyclicity due to the Thermodynamic Cost of Global Correction**] A transition to a state with a symmetric effective influence loop is thermodynamically forbidden.
 Any unique correction requires non-local, synchronous computation.
 This violates the local independence required by parallel dynamics.
 This justifies the definitional pre-check in the rewrite rule $\mathcal{R}$ as the only viable enforcement mechanism.

 ### 2.7.2.1 Commentary: Enforcement Argument {#2.7.2.1}

-:::note[The Logical Structure of the Argument for Local Pre-Checks over Post-Hoc Correction] The theorem on thermodynamic enforcement establishes that violations of Axiom 3; manifest as symmetric effective influence loops; are not merely logically proscribed but physically precluded by the framework's local, parallel dynamics, rendering preemptive local checks the sole feasible safeguard.
+:::note[**Logical Structure of the Argument for Local Pre-Checks over Post-Hoc Correction**] The theorem on thermodynamic enforcement establishes that violations of Axiom 3; manifest as symmetric effective influence loops; are not merely logically proscribed but physically precluded by the framework's local, parallel dynamics, rendering preemptive local checks the sole feasible safeguard.
 The argument commences with a demonstration of how the rewrite rule's relentless accretion of 3-cycles drives edge density toward percolation criticality, spawning trans-local cycles whose girth exceeds the finite radius of any computational patch, thus evading detection by locality-bound operators.
 This vulnerability is then mitigated by approximation; yet not eliminated.
 The capstone proof integrates these via a dilemma: post-hoc paradox resolution demands $O(N)$ traversal and synchronization, exacting infinite free energy in the thermodynamic limit and clashing with the evolution operator's patch-wise parallelism; hence, enforcement devolves to embedded finite-depth pre-checks in $\mathcal{R}$, whose exponential fidelity to global consistency aligns with the substrate's informational frugality.
 This scaffolded rationale not only vindicates Axiom 3's operational primacy but elevates the coherentist ontology: local primitives, untethered from global prophylaxis, court entropic catastrophe, yet under thermodynamic duress, they converge inexorably on paradox-free horizons, forging causality's arrow from the forge of enforced locality.
 :::

 ### 2.7.3 Lemma: Cycle Diameter Growth {#2.7.3}

-:::info[The Geometric Growth of Cycle Diameter beyond Local Computational Radii during Geometrogenesis] During the out-of-equilibrium phase of geometrogenesis, the mean cycle length $\langle k \rangle$ grows with logical time.
+:::info[**Geometric Growth of Cycle Diameter beyond Local Computational Radii during Geometrogenesis**] During the out-of-equilibrium phase of geometrogenesis, the mean cycle length $\langle k \rangle$ grows with logical time.
 This enables cycles with a graph-theoretic diameter exceeding the finite radius $R$ of a local computational patch.

 ### 2.7.3.1 Proof: Diameter Growth {#2.7.3.1}

-:::tip[Derivation of the Trans-Local Expansion of Cycles relative to Fixed Computational Patches] The micro-rule is the rewrite rule $\mathcal{R}$.
+:::tip[**Derivation of the Trans-Local Expansion of Cycles relative to Fixed Computational Patches**] The micro-rule is the rewrite rule $\mathcal{R}$.
 The rewrite rule $\mathcal{R}$ is the engine of geometrogenesis.
 The rewrite rule continuously adds 3-cycles to the graph.

 The emergent macro-property is the statistical side-effect of adding many local 3-cycles.
 This side-effect is a global increase in the graph's overall edge density, $\rho$.